eslamkhaled560/jenkins-shared-lib-aws-agent/Readme.md

 # Description:

-- Implemented an automated process for building and pushing a Docker image to Docker Hub, using a shared libraary running on an AWS agent, which is later utilized by Kubernetes during deployment.
+- Implemented an automated process for building and pushing a Docker image to Docker Hub, using a shared library running on an AWS agent, which Kubernetes later utilize during deployment.
 - Jenkins Shared Library Repository: [Link](https://github.com/eslamkhaled560/jenkins-shared-library/tree/main)

 -----------------------------------------